 What is exactly is IV sedation / anesthesia?

 IV sedation / anesthesia is commonly referred to as “twilight sleep”, a medically-induced state of relaxation, without effecting your vital organs such as the heart and lungs.
 This is different than “General Anesthesia”, which is most commonly confused with IV sedation / anesthesia.
-With general anesthesia that is typically administered in a hospital setting, a patients muscles are paralyzed, necessitating the need for a machine to breath for you.
-This is not needed for minor surgical procedures.
+With general anesthesia that is typically administered in a hospital setting, a patient’s muscles are paralyzed, necessitating the need for a machine to breath for you.
+We do not perform general anesthesia for minor surgical procedures in our offices.

 With the IV access we are able to provide the patients with a variety of medications that are extremely beneficial for the patient after surgery, i.e. anti-nausea, anti-swelling, long-term pain medication and antibiotics.
 When compared to procedures performed just under local anesthesia, patients that are typically sedated will have less pain, less swelling and other side-effects from the surgery.